federatedsecure/.github/profile/README.md

 For background information, see the project's landing page at [www.federatedsecure.com](https://www.federatedsecure.com).

-Support is available at [federatedsecure@lrz.uni-muenchen.de](mailto:federatedsecure@lrz.uni-muenchen.de).
+Support is available at [federatedsecurecomputing@lrz.uni-muenchen.de](mailto:federatedsecurecomputing@lrz.uni-muenchen.de).